maemo-leste/maemo-user-guide/source/chapters/clock.rst

 Type in a title (descriptive name) for your new alarm.

-.. note:: Check out :ref:`Interface and user interaction` about ways to do this.
+.. note:: Check out :ref:`chapters/ui:Input and keyboard` about ways to do this.

 Alarm time
 """"""""""